RAW CHEF LEVEL ONE

 - Banana Split with strawberry, chocolate and vanilla ice cream, chocolate sauce and raspberry sauce

 Day four focuses on some classic raw comfort foods such as soup, cheese, curry and chocolate.
 You learn the art of warming raw soup making and how to make raw stocks.
-You make a range of soups which you have for lunch.
-Plus a thai green curry, coconut cauliflower rice and hot and sour salad.
+You make a range of soups which you can enjoy for lunch.
+Plus a Buddha bowl of vegetable curry, coconut cauliflower rice and hot and sour salad with other condiments.
 You create an elegant tree nut cheese plate which will be sure to impress your friends and family.
-We finish with making the most delicious raw cacao truffles that will satisfy any chocolate craving you have, every single time.
+We finish the week making the most delicious raw cacao truffles that will satisfy any chocolate craving you have, every single time.

 - Green Juice